ali-ghanbari/Camelspider/README.md

 This repository presents the results of my MSc thesis at Amirkabir University of Technology.

-The file `main.pdf` contains the main body of the article that we had submitted to International Journal of Parallel Computing at 2016.
+The file `main.pdf` contains the main body of the report.

 The file `appendix.pdf` contains all the proofs and auxiliary definitions.